Possible Bearish Inside Day Candle Pattern Detected for Duke Energy Corp (NYSE:DUK) | Comtex SmarTrend

 Possible Bearish Inside Day Candle Pattern Detected for Duke Energy Corp (NYSE:DUK)

 SmarTrend's candlestick scanner has spotted a possible bearish inside day candle pattern in Duke Energy Corp (NYSE:DUK) based on the price action in the company's shares.
-Today's price range of $89.14 and $89.95 is within yesterday's high and low of the day.
+Yesterday's price range of $89.14 and $89.95 is within the prior day's high and low of the day.
 This trading action often signifies indecision by bulls and bears to drive prices higher or lower and often implies a possible change in trend.
 Owners of Duke Energy Corp may want to consider a possible hedge in the event a pullback occurs.
 Look for confirmation in the next few trading days.

-Based on a current price of $88.49, Duke Energy Corp is currently 7.3% above its average consensus analyst price target of $82.00.
-The stock should find initial resistance at its 50-day moving average (MA) of $89.81 and further resistance at its 200-day MA of $91.06.

-In the past 52 weeks, Duke Energy Corp share prices have been bracketed by a low of $62.13 and a high of $102.99 and are now at $88.49, 42% above that low price.
-In the last five trading sessions, the 50-day moving average (MA) has fallen 1.1% while the 200-day MA has remained constant.
+In the past 52 weeks, Duke Energy Corp share prices have been bracketed by a low of $62.13 and a high of $102.99 and closed yesterday at $87.36, 41% above that low price.
+Over the past week, the 200-day moving average (MA) has remained constant while the 50-day MA has declined 0.4%.

 Duke Energy Corporation is an energy company located primarily in the Americas that owns an integrated network of energy assets.
 The Company manages a portfolio of natural gas and electric supply, delivery, and trading businesses in the United States and Latin America.